tymoshh/pixelWarrior/README.md

 v1 released : 10.08.2024

-if you wanna just play do this : go to /releases download run win-install.bat play !
+if you wanna just play do this : download win-install.bat run it, and you are done play !